Ionut4324/JobHunt/README.md

 # JobHunt
-Hiring and recruiting app created using mern, redux and socket.io
+Hiring and recruiting app created using mern, redux, antDesign and socket.io